 The Council remains concerned that the parish is already experiencing the impact of large scale developments to the north (Nyton Nurseries) and east (the Barnham Eastergate Westergate, or BEW, strategic allocation) and two developments in Hook Lane.
 It is now overdeveloped in relation to infrastructure.
 The Parish needs time to assimilate this development and for local infrastructure to expand and adapt to meet the growing needs from new local residents.
-(For example incoming Hook Lane residents from elsewhere cannot get places at the local primary school, which has been full for some years, and Croft surgery requires expansion).
+(For example incoming Hook Lane residents from elsewhere cannot get places at the local primary school, which has been full for some years, the Croft surgery requires expansion and Aldingbourne Community Sports Centre requires major refurbishment/expansion).
 In the light of the significant growth committed in the Arun Local Plan for this Parish and the adjacent Parish of Barnham / Eastergate there is now a lack of existing capacity in local infrastructure.

-Future planning decisions must demonstrate a clear approach to sustainable development and demonstrate that local residents will continue to have access to adequate local facilities, which are sustainably located and that sufficient capacity exists or can be provided to accommodate additional needs.
+Future planning decisions must demonstrate a clear approach to sustainable development that effectively addresses biodiversity and climate change and demonstrates that local residents will continue to have access to adequate local facilities, which are sustainably located and that sufficient capacity exists or can be provided to accommodate additional needs.